 Dementia with Lewy bodies

 - Around 4-10% of people living with dementia have Dementia with Lewy bodies (DLB), which is a type of dementia caused by a build-up of clumps and proteins in nerve cells in the brain which are known as Lewy bodies.
-These damage the way the nerve cells work and communicate with each other.
+This damages the way the nerve cells work and communicate with each other

 - Dementia with Lewy bodies shares symptoms with both Alzheimer’s disease and Parkinson’s disease, and can be wrongly diagnosed as Alzheimer’s